coffeblackpremium/Customers-API/README.md

 #### What is ?
-- This is my project in Laravel for create aleatory API! :)
+- This is my project in Laravel for create Customer API! :)